-In this paper, we introduced JamShield, a dynamic jamming detection system designed for real-world wireless environments.
-It addressed the limitations of existing models through a hybrid feature selection approach and the AutoCM module, ensuring optimal detection performance.
-Trained on our publicly released over-the-air dataset, JamShield demonstrated significant improvements in detection rate, precision, and recall, with reduced false alarms.
-These enhancements make JamShield a practical and robust solution for real-world jamming attack detection in wireless networks.
+In this paper, we introduced JamShield, a dynamic jamming detection system designed to operate effectively in real-world wireless environments.
+It addressed the limitations of existing models by utilizing a hybrid feature selection approach and the AutoCM module, ensuring optimal detection performance.
+Trained on our own over-the-air dataset, which we released publicly, JamShield demonstrated significant improvements in detection rate, precision, and recall, with reduced false alarms.
+These enhancements made JamShield a practical and robust solution for real-world jamming attack detection in wireless networks.